-As part of its audit management function, the software has the notes icon to include an internal note to another member of the audit team.
+As part of the audit management function, the data analytics software has the notes icon to include an internal note to another member of the audit team.
 It is used by clicking on the icon and adding a note.
-The icon will then show as filled
+The icon will then show as filled ... ...